-This travelers guide to taking prescription medicine into the US can be helpful for those who are traveling and need to carry their medicines with them.
+This traveler’s guide to taking prescription medicine into the US can be helpful for those traveling and needing to carry their medicines.

-It is common to take over-the-counter medications (or non-prescription medicines) with us whenever we go on a trip, whether domestically or internationally, just in case we might need them.
+It is common to take over-the-counter medications (non-prescription medicines) with us on trips, whether domestic or international, just in case we might need them.

 But can you travel with your prescription medicine to the United States?
 The short answer is yes.
-US airport security is fairly lenient with carrying prescription medicine, yet there are certain rules you need to comply with.
+US airport security is fairly lenient about carrying prescription medication, yet there are certain rules you need to follow.

 This article will detail the guidelines for traveling with medication into the U.S.